A timeline of LGBT+ History

 Want to know more?

-We have also included some of Simon’s personal recommendations in our resources list below.
+Below, you will find some of Simon Gregor's (Denman at Home tutor) personal resource recommendations.
 Simon’s choices include the film “Beautiful Thing”, the TV series “Queer as Folk” and the play “Angels in America”.
 He also told us that he has been inspired by public figures like actor Ian McKellen and author Michael Cashman whose book is listed below.

 - BBC Radio 4 You’re Dead To Me: LGBTQ History (podcast)